The Ingredients to a Successful Beauty Brand Social Presence

 Brands can also use social channels to engage existing customers and establish brand advocates.
 For instance, this could be through influencer-led campaigns that position influencers as brand ambassadors and use the personal relationship they’ve developed with their followers to positively increase brand (and product) perception.

 This links to another way social media benefits brands: boosting brand awareness and brand equity.
 The messaging brands put out on social media will shape the way consumers think about them as a whole, and can be used to correct misconceptions.
-For example, this could be demonstrating that a brand commonly associated with an older audience has something to excite younger audiences too.

 What is a brand’s goal with social media?